JellyRollJunior/socket-lovers/README.md

     - Extracting API logic away from components (My code is so clean now!)
     - vite default env variables!
     - first time using tailwind!
 I like it :)
-    - Creating my own loading animations!
+    - Creating my own loading animations (more elaborate and fitting the UI)!

 ### Retrospective aka yapping